-This runs the components needed for travel including, the brake lights, turn signals, brakes, running lights and the breakaway switch.
+The alternator runs the components needed for travel including, the brake lights, turn signals, brakes, running lights and the breakaway switch.
 In addition, the 7-Way Wire Harness provides a common ground and a charge line to your auxiliary battery.